 We were on a tight time frame, as the sellers had an attractive offer in hand from another developer, and we would have to move very quickly.
 We contacted another friend whose business it is to lend money to real estate developers on a short duration basis.
 Borrowing in this manner would allow us to make our offer directly, to proceed with the project, and afford us time to raise additional funds and to prepare plans.

 We were taken aback, however, when we fully realized that the short-term debt expenses would significantly reduce the projected profit.
 More importantly, the cost of financing and the returns to our limited partners would each well exceed our interest in the property as developers.
 In a matter of days, we were reminded that successful projects often benefit the capital lenders and investors more than the creators and managers of the venture.
 In New York City, a finance-driven town, this is well known and even taken for granted – if not applauded.

 Many good things came from this exercise.
 We were reminded that we need to use our talent and dedication to create projects that make sense from both a design perspective and within the context of our finance-biased culture; and that when we perform at our best, we will earn both creative validation and economic remuneration.

 Instead of financial Hail-Mary plays, we are better served by focusing on the quality of our work and relationships.
 How responsive are our designs?
 How well are we managing projects?
 Are we empathic?
 When we perform our best, we succeed on all fronts.

-In the end, the best way to ensure that money is NOT all that matters is to succeed at all the other things that do, and to be confident that relationships will flourish and of course, the money will follow.
+In the end, the best way to ensure that money is NOT all that matters is to succeed at all the other things that do, and to be confident that relationships will flourish and in due course, the money will follow.